 - Get a bicycle helmet for your child.
-Make sure your child always wears a helmet, even when he goes on short tricycle rides.
-He should also wear a helmet if he rides in a passenger seat on an adult bicycle.
+Make sure your child always wears a helmet, even when he or she goes on short tricycle rides.
+Your child should also wear a helmet if he or she rides in a passenger seat on an adult bicycle.
 Make sure the helmet fits correctly.
 Do not buy a larger helmet for your child to grow into.
-Get one that fits him now.
+Buy a helmet that fits him or her now.
 Ask your child's healthcare provider for more information on bicycle helmets.

 - Whole grains such as bread, hot or cold cereal, and cooked pasta or rice